Priyasunil26/Documentation/Documentation.md

 ### 3. Storage blob container backup and restore
 - Create a Blob container Backup
-  - To learn how to back up a PostgreSQL database in Azure, visit: [Backup Azure Database for PostgreSQL](https://learn.microsoft.com/en-us/azure/backup/blob-backup-configure-manage).
+  - To learn how to back up a  Storage blob container in Azure, visit: [Backup Storage blob container](https://learn.microsoft.com/en-us/azure/backup/blob-backup-configure-manage).

 - Restore a Blob container
-  - For instructions on restoring a PostgreSQL database in Azure, visit: [Restore Azure Database for PostgreSQL](https://learn.microsoft.com/en-us/azure/backup/blob-restore).
+  - For instructions on restoring a Storage blob container in Azure, visit: [Restore Storage blob container](https://learn.microsoft.com/en-us/azure/backup/blob-restore).

 **Note:** Before restoring the blob container, ensure you have a target storage account created in advance.

 ## 4. Reset the Connection string to use restored PostgreSQL Database

-- If you configured the database in Simple mode during startup configuration, there will be a single database or if you configured in Advance mode, there will be three databases which can be used at different locations.
 - To use the restored database, you'll need to reset the database on your Virtual Machine.
     Detailed steps can be found in the following documentation: [Reset Application Database on Windows](https://help.boldbi.com/utilities/bold-bi-command-line-tools/reset-application-database/#windows)

+    **Note:**
-    **Note:** If you selected the Advance method in the startup configuration, when resetting the database, enter the Bold ID database name as the database name.
+    -In the Advance mode configuration,there are three database. when resetting, enter the Bold ID database name as the database name.
+    - In the Simple mode configuration, there is only one database.
+When resetting, enter the name of that database
 - If you encounter issues with the Bold BI application after resetting, navigate to http://localhost:56573/ums/sites.
 Then, click on the three dots on the right and select "Edit".
 ![edit sites](images/editsites.png)
 - In the "Select Database" section, update the database name to match your server database, then click "Update."